 Many attorneys do not practice in federal court.
-Namely because federal law carries different rules and procedure than California state court.
-Federal prosecutors are extremely sharp and have unlimited resources to ensure that charges ultimately lead to a conviction.
+Namely, because federal law has a different set of rules and procedures than California state court.
+Federal prosecutors have unlimited resources to ensure that charges ultimately lead to a conviction.
 The evidence is ordinarily voluminous consisting of reports from federal agents, audio and video recordings, and financial statements.
-Therefore, it is important to retain a federal crimes attorney who can devote the time and resources into mounting your defense.
+Therefore, it is important to retain a federal crimes attorney who can devote the time and resources to mounting your defense.

 Overview of Federal Criminal Charges

-All federal crimes are charged by the U.S. Attorney’s Office and typically by an indictment.
-A person is charged by way of indictment after a federal prosecutor presents their case to the grand jury.
+All federal crimes are charged by the U.S. Attorney’s Office and typically by way of indictment.
+A person is charged by way of an indictment after a federal prosecutor presents their case to the grand jury.
 An indictment is a charging document that the grand jury returns when it concludes that sufficient evidence warrants charging a defendant.

-Large scale cases usually reach the federal system such as arms dealing, large quantity drug trafficking, and financial crimes in the millions of dollars.
-However, small type crimes such as lying on a passport application and illegal entry into the United States make their way into the federal system.
+Large-scale cases usually reach the federal level such as arms dealing, large quantity drug trafficking, and financial crimes in the millions of dollars.
+However, small types of crimes such as lying on a passport application and illegal entry into the United States make their way into the federal system.
 Furthermore, since state court and federal court are two different sovereigns, a defendant can be charged in both courts for the same offense at the same time.

-Early Intervention by Experienced Newport Beach Federal Criminal Lawyer
+Early Intervention by an Experienced Federal Crimes Lawyer

-Early intervention by an experienced Newport Beach criminal defense attorney could mean the difference of a prison sentence or getting the case rejected from ever reaching a courtroom.
-We can investigate the facts, questions witnesses, employ experts, and obtain evidence the government agents never collected.
+Early intervention by an experienced Orange County criminal defense attorney could mean the difference between a prison sentence or getting the case rejected entirely from prosecution.
+We can investigate the facts, question witnesses, employ experts, and obtain evidence government agents never collected.
 Federal accusations are no laughing matter and they must be treated immediately, much like having symptoms of a life-threatening illness.
 Do not make the mistake of believing that because you didn’t actually commit any offense, the federal criminal justice system will recognize that and the accusations will somehow go away.
 Never leave your future and freedom up to chance.

 It is never advised for you to speak with federal investigators without a federal criminal defense attorney.
 Irreparable injury to mounting your defense usually results from talking to agents without counsel present.
 Moreover, the government may seek to contact you about obtaining information to help further their investigation.
 By revealing pertinent information, you may lose bargaining power with federal prosecutors.
 Instead, let our office do the talking on your behalf and explain your side of the story meanwhile preserving your constitutional rights.